spacestation13/DMByExample/src/procs.md

 # Procedures

 Procedures, or procs, are declared using the `proc` keyword.
 These are also known by other names in other languages, such as functions or methods.
 Its arguments come after in parentheses.
-DM does not have return type annotation like other languages.
+DM does not have a return type annotation like other languages.

 If you are not declaring (therefore, you would be overriding) a new proc, you omit the `proc` keyword.
 See: `/mob/Login()` below.